The Cal Dep Difference

 California Court Interpreters in the deposition and court fields are an integral part of the judicial system.
 They provide word-for-word translation of the proceedings, both the questions and the answers.
 They also assist professionals in the medical field both in the office and at the hospital or treatment facilities to interpret for those who can’t speak the language that the doctor or nurse speak.
-For more information about us, visit our About page.
+For more information about us and what we exactly do, visit our About page.

 There are language and sign language interpreters.
 Sign language interpreters are used for those who can’t communicate due to their inability to speak, or what is called an aphonic individual.
 Sign language interpreters are seen in a variety of public service capacities, at political events, church events, newscasts, in the medical field and a variety of public service sectors where information is being disseminated to the public and the legal setting.

 California Court Interpreters work in a variety of services for the legal and court systems.
 They perform services in the courthouse for the court system and they translate for the court to the defendant or interested parties so that all of the participants are all receiving the same information simultaneously.
 The Interpreter’s job is much more difficult when dealing with the medical or technical professions due to the complexity of the subject matter and the interpreter’s skill in those medical/technical or scientific assignments.
 The talent required for those more complex professional interpreting jobs necessitates that those interpreters be at the top of their profession.